voidware/trek14/readme.md

 ## How To Play

-Your mission is to explore the galaxy and destroy the 50 Klingons and find the 5 class M planets, before star date 2100.
+Your mission is to **boldly**:

+* Explore the galaxy
+* Destroy the 50 Klingons
+* Find the 5 class M planets

+Before star date 2100.

 The galaxy is a 8x8x3 (x,y,z) grid of 192 quadrants, each of which is subdivided into 64x14 sectors, corresponding to the X and Y screen position.

 Along with Klingons, there are also Federation bases where you can refuel, as well as planets and stars.

 Star Fleet HQ is in the bottom corner of the galaxy at 772.
 This is also where you start the game.
-If you dock with _this_ star base, game is ended, so _only_ do this if you with to finish the game and receive your evaluation.
+If you dock with _this_ star base, game is ended, so _only do this if you with to finish the game and receive your evaluation_.

 ## Short Range Scan